 - Objective description of projects, processes, cycles, graphs, facts and figures, etc.

 - Scientific presentations: subject is chosen by the student

 - Vocabulary and grammar mastery (general and specific vocabulary, grammar related to French-speaking students’ difficulties).

 - Language functions: expression one’s opinion, agreement, disagreement, interrupting, diplomatic language, etc.

 - Pronunciation: general and specific vocabulary

-- Interactive communication through classroom activities: simulations, debates, ...
+- Interactive communication through classroom activities: debates, meetings, job interview,...

 - Consolidation and improvement of grammar use, vocabulary accuracy as well as pronunciation.

 - Field trip (depending on the sanitary situation)